The 5 Longest Lasting Laptops of 2023

-We updated this article in May to cover the new models on the market in 2023.
-Most of our top picks have been updated to include this year’s improvements.
+We updated this article in May to cover the new models on the market in 2024.
+Our top picks have been updated to include this year’s improvements.

 When buying a new PC, why does it so often feel like you’re getting something that isn’t built to last more than a couple of years?